stevesaliman/gradle-cobertura-plugin/usage.md

         maven { url "https://oss.sonatype.org/content/repositories/snapshots" }
     }
     dependencies {
-        classpath "net.saliman:gradle-cobertura-plugin:2.4.0"
+        classpath "net.saliman:gradle-cobertura-plugin:2.5.0"
     }
 }
 apply plugin: 'net.saliman.cobertura'
 ```

-If you are using this plugin on an android project, you must apply it after the
+If you are using this plugin on a java, groovy, or scala project, it is probably
+best to apply it after those plugins.
+If you are using this plugin on an
-android plugin.
+android project, you must apply it after the android plugin.

 If you are using this plugin on a project that does *not* use slf4j, and you
 run into ```ClassNotFoundException``` issues, you will need to add a version